xXace8Xx/Beats/README.md

 ENJOY

 ### Note
-I dont want to call it beta verson, but there are still alot of things that i need to work on: <br><br>
+I dont want to call it beta verson, but there are still alot of things that i need to work on: <br>

 It need `ffmpeg` to run(depedency).
 It will automatically download, if not already installed (work only with ubuntu based systems).
 Only support mp3 format yet!